Clinical Investigation

 COURSE DESCRIPTION

-This course provides an introduction to the design and conduct of clinical investigation.
-There will be an emphasis on both the theoretical and practical aspects of such research.
-Students will become familiar with the essential components necessary to conduct clinical investigation.
-Topics will include research design, biostatistics, ethics and regulatory considerations, grants and publications, social science research, research in industry and the communication of scientific information to the public and the media.
-Ultimately, the course will enable the student to effectively design clinical investigation involving human subjects and human biologic materials.
-This course originates as an education and training course offered from the Scripps Research Translational Institute, which is dedicated to improving medicine and human health via biomedical discoveries.
-The Scripps Research Translational Institute is a member of the NIH-funded Clinical and Translational Science Award (CTSA) Consortium.
+This course introduces the design and conduct of clinical research.
+Students will become familiar with the essential components of clinical studies.
+Topics will include research design, introductory biostatistics, methodology and bias risk, human subjects’ protection, drug discovery overview, partnering with industry, and the communication of research to peers and with the community.
+Ultimately, the course will enable students to effectively design clinical investigation involving human subjects and human biologic materials.
+This course originates as an education and training translational science offering of the Scripps Research Translational Institute (SRTI), which is dedicated to improving medicine and human health via biomedical discoveries.
+SRTI is a member of the NIH-funded Clinical and Translational Science Award (CTSA) Consortium.

 View Syllabus